(his TREL in)

 Results of diagnostic test of pituitary gonadotropic and gonadal functions may be affected during and after therapy

->10%: Local: Insertion site reaction (51%; includes bruising, discomfort, itching, pain, protrusion of implant area, soreness, swelling, tingling)
+>10%: Dermatologic: Dermatological reaction (51%; insertion site reaction includes bruise, discomfort, pain, protrusion of implant area, pruritus, soreness, swelling, tingling)

 >2% to 10%:

-≤2% (Limited to important or life-threatening): Amblyopia, breast tenderness, cold feeling, disease progression, dysmenorrhea, epistaxis, erythema, flu-like syndrome, gynecomastia, headache, infection at the implant site, menorrhagia, migraine, mood swings, pituitary adenoma, pituitary apoplexy, pruritus, seizures, weight gain
+≤2% (Limited to important or lfe-threatening): Amblyopia, breast tenderness, dysmenorrhea, emotional lability, epistaxis, erythema, flu-like symptoms, gynecomastia, headache, hypermenorrhea, localized infection (implant site), migraine, pituitary apoplexy, pituitary neoplasm, precocious puberty (progression of central precocious puberty), pruritus, seizure, sensation of cold, weight gain

 2% to 10%:

 Central nervous system: Fatigue (10%), headache (3%), insomnia (3%)